wangxidong06/wangxidong.github.io/index.md

 College English Test Ⅵ: 539/710

 ### RESEARCH PROJECTS
 Deep Medical Text Matching Algorithm with Domain Knowledge Injection          Feb.
 2021-May.
 2021
-Supervisor: Prof. Zhang Meihui, paper submitted
 - Trained the ability of consulting and summarizing literature and studied the paradigm of thesis writing
 - Analyzed researches of medical Q&A, Knowledge Base Question Answering and Text Matching
 - Gained an understanding of Word2vec, Bi-LSTM, Transformer, BERT and basic commands of Linux